MerjaKreivi/Image-Annotator/README.md

 # Image Annotator

-### This REST API was originally created as team work assignment for course Programmable Web Project course on spring 2021 in University of Oulu.
+### This REST API was originally created as team assignment for Programmable Web Project course on spring 2021 in University of Oulu.

 The project was originally carried by Merja Kreivi-Kauppinen and Juha Paaso.